His Name IS Advent Devotion: Day 21

 Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen. —Jude 1:24-25

-This post was first published on Get Real on December 24, 2014.
+This post was first published on the blog on December 24, 2014.